Do you need a finance manager or a financial controller?

 As you can see, this will be based on your business’s structure, resources, budget, and size.
 Both roles do have some overlap and it can be extremely confusing to ascertain which finance professional to recruit for your business, if you are still unsure then we recommend seeking expert guidance.

-At The Finance People, we offer complimentary consultations for this exact reason, get in touch with us to discuss your business and its requirements, and we'll be able to help you decide which finance expert would be the best fit for your business.
+At The Finance People, we offer complimentary consultations for this exact reason, get in touch with us to discuss your business and its requirements, and we'll be able to help you decide which finance expert would be the best fit for your business - whether that’s a finance manager, finance controller or fractional CFO.

 Previous